everisplex/everisplex.github.io/_articles/sdk.md

 <h2>6.
 Authentication API</h2><div id="api-auth"></div>

-The main objective of this section is to bring some light about authentication in the Plex platform.
+The main objective of this section is to bring some light about authentication in the everis Plex Platform.
-Before starting to authenticate in Plex Platform you need to contact the Plex team in order to get a CA, Client certificate and a valid ClientKEY.
+Before starting to authenticate in everis Plex Platform you need to contact the Plex team in order to get a CA, Client certificate and a valid ClientKEY.
 As soon as you have this information in hands, you can go ahead with the authentication process.
-The below is the only method necessary to authenticate in Plex Platform.
+The below is the only method necessary to authenticate in everis Plex Platform.

 <h3>6.1 Auth(rootCa, clientCert, clientKey)</h3>

-This method receives three parameters and tries to authenticate in Plex Platform.
+This method receives three parameters and tries to authenticate in everis Plex Platform.

 ```
 auth(rootCA, clientCert, clientKey)